On Dense Subgroups of Homeo(I): Introduction

 A major property that we are interested in for dense subgroups of $\mathrm{Homeo}_{+}(I)$ is not property $(T)$ but amenability (incidentally, it is not known if $\mathrm{Homeo}_{+}(I)$ has a non-trivial subgroup with property $(T)$).
 A very natural example of a finitely generated dense subgroup of $\mathrm{Homeo}_{+}(I)$ is R.Thompson's group $F$ in its standard representation in $\mathrm{PL}_{+}(I)$.
 The question about its amenability has been very popular in the last four decades.
 On the other hand, density of a finitely generated group in a large group $\mathrm{Homeo}_{+}(I)$ seems to be in conflict with the amenability.
 We prove the following theorem.

 \begin{thm} An elementary amenable subgroup of $\mathrm{Homeo}_{+}(I)$ cannot be dense. \end{thm}

+Let us point out that the claim of Theorem \ref{thm:main} holds for any compact manifold.
+However, the case of an interval (when the manifold is connected) is in fact the hardest one; when $M\ncong I$, using density, it is straightforward to arrange a ping-pong table to show that any dense subgroup of $\mathrm{Homeo}(M)$ contains an isomorphic copy of $\mathbb{F}_2$ hence it is non-amenable.

 We do not know how to prove a stronger result by removing the adjective {\em elementary} from the statement of the theorem.
 Nevertheless, we expand on some of the ideas of the proof to obtain another fact about dense subgroups.
+We will state the following theorem in a much more general setting than the interval.
+Interestingly, in this theorem, too, the case of the interval $I$ is significantly harder; in all other cases, we again invoke a ping-pong argument (this time it is less obvious, so we present this ping-pong argument in detail).